• Skip to primary navigation

 BY SOFO ARCHON

-Paula’s message:
+Justine’s message:

 Hello Sofo,

-I base my whole outlook on not being judgmental, but in the end the people I love still judge me.
-In fact, I have made it an art to not judge people, so instead I just suffer because I realize that the people who judge me don’t really know me and don’t need to because they can think whatever they want.
-I somehow feel extra betrayed though, because I convinced myself that fair play is not judging.
-I know they are the ones losing because their own misery lies in their own perspective of the world…but when everyone does it, and I’m the only one that doesn’t…I am alone.
+I base my whole outlook on not being judgmental, but in the end, the people I love still judge me.
+In fact, I have made it an art to not judge people, so instead, I just suffer because I realize that the people who judge me don’t really know me and don’t need to, because they can think whatever they want.
+I somehow feel extra betrayed, though, because I convinced myself that fair play is not judging.
+I know they are the ones losing, because their own misery lies in their own perspective of the world…but when everyone does it, and I’m the only one that doesn’t…I am alone.

 Is it possible that today the non-judgmental people are the snobs?
 Because that is the way it feels.
 Does that make sense to you?